nkapliev/next-bus/README.md

   * Add ability to add stops from map
   * Add some static API
   * Add ability to add API privately (== locally)
+  * Add castomizable view for each API
+  * Add popup notifications
 </p></details>

 #### The Story